Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Kusatsu (草津)

-Gunma hot spring town meaning 'Grass Port,' Japan's most famous onsen resort with the highest-volume natural hot spring and traditional yumomi performances
+Gunma hot spring town meaning 'Grass Port,' known for high-volume natural hot springs and traditional yumomi performances

 Nikko (日光)

-Mountain town meaning 'Sunlight,' home to the ornate Toshogu Shrine and stunning natural scenery in the Japanese Alps
+Mountain town meaning 'Sunlight,' home to the ornate Toshogu Shrine and nearby mountain scenery

 Yufuin (由布院)

-Picturesque Oita hot spring town nestled between mountains, known for art galleries, boutiques, and rural charm
+Oita hot spring town between mountains, known for art galleries, boutiques, and rural charm

 Kinosaki (城崎)